 - Bags of pet food and bird seed, as well as opened cans

-You need not bag or remove these items:
+You do not need to bag or remove:

 - Unopened cans (including home-canned goods)